Shorewood CARES Small Business Relief Program

 The Village of Shorewood has recognized the significant impact that efforts to combat the coronavirus have taken on our business community.
 As a result, the Village has implemented a temporary outdoor seating program to expand outdoor dining options, enacted a moratorium on temporary signage to allow greater exposure for small businesses and expanded liquor license privileges to support increased revenue opportunities.
 Despite the Village’s continued support of our business community and the availability of different financial assistance programs, there is still uncertainty as to the future of some Shorewood businesses.

-The goal of the Shorewood CARES Small Business Relief Program (“Program”) is to provide financial support for the most impacted Shorewood small businesses in order to support their continued success as they navigate the coronavirus pandemic into 2021.
-Providing a monthly reimbursement for payroll and rent/mortgage (two of the most expensive operating costs) through this Program will ensure that business owners are not only able to keep the business open but also to focus on the future of their business.
-This Program coupled with the 2021 Business Fee Waivers are intended to encourage business owners to look to the future and set the stage for a successful new year.
+The goal of the Shorewood CARES Small Business Relief Program (“Program”) is to provide financial support for the most impacted Shorewood small businesses in order to support their continued success as they navigate the coronavirus pandemic throughout 2021.
+Twenty-five Shorewood small businesses qualified for a $10,000 grant with the initial funding allocation of $350,000 approved late last year.
+The Board has allocated an additional $200,000 for a second round to provide continued assistance to Shorewood small businesses that face ongoing challenges during the pandemic.
+Providing a monthly reimbursement for rent/mortgage (one of the most expensive operating costs) through this Program will ensure that business owners are not only able to keep the business open but also to focus on the future of their business.
+This Program coupled with the 2021 Business Fee Waivers are intended to encourage business owners to look to the future and set the stage for a successful year.

 The U.S. Congress enacted the Coronavirus Aid, Relief, and Economic Security Act (“CARES Act”) on March 27, 2020 to provide economic relief to State, Local, and Tribal governments responding to the Coronavirus pandemic.
 Will County received an allocation of the U.S. Treasury’s Coronavirus Relief Fund to address expenditures specific and necessary to the county’s response to the COVID-19 Public Health Emergency.
 The Will County Board resolved to transfer a certain percentage of the County’s Coronavirus Relief Fund to units of government within Will County, which includes Shorewood.